pepkit/data.pephub/README.md

 ```

 ## The `.pephub.yaml` file
-To facilitate the generalization of data storage and allow users to stick to their own naming conventions, a `.pephub.yaml` file can be included inside indidual PEP folders to specify the PEP `project_config.yaml` file.
+By default, pephub assumes the project config will be named `project_config.yaml` (`<namespace>/<project>/project_config.yaml`).
+Optionally, users may use their own file naming conventions by including a `.pephub.yaml` file inside the PEP folder.
+The `.pephub.yaml` file should specify location of the project config like this:

 ```yaml
 config_file: path/to/file.yaml
 ```
-*Note: If a `.pephub.yaml` file is not specified, pephub will simply search for a `project_config.yaml` file instead, as this is the default naming convention used in the PEP documentation.
-As such, you can choose to omit the `.pephub.yaml` file and stick with naming your config files `project_config.yaml`.*

 ## Contributing a PEP

 If you would like to contribute a PEP, please do so by forking this repository and creating a pull-request where the PEP will be verified and merged.